- Northeastern: 10/15/2022

 - a 1-3 page project proposal, uploaded as a PDF;

-- a project timeline, uploaded as a PDF; and
+- a project timeline, uploaded as a PDF;

-- an itemized project budget, uploaded as a PDF
+- an itemized project budget, uploaded as a PDF;

-- a team list, uploaded as Excel
+- a team list, uploaded as an Excel file; and

 - an annotated bibliography, uploaded as PDF.